-Berkley is a publicly-traded, Vancouver-based, oil and gas company engaged in the acquisition, development, exploration and production of petroleum and natural gas reserves in Alberta.
-The Company has interests in producing natural gas wells as well as the Crossfield natural gas project.
-The Company believes that the Crossfield project will continue to advance with the Alberta licensing authorities and proceed with a drilling program.
+Berkley is a publicly-traded, Vancouver-based, oil and gas company engaged in the acquisition, development and production of petroleum and natural gas interests and the operations management of photovoltaic power generation projects.
+The Company has interests in producing natural gas wells in the Province of Alberta and manages clean energy projects.